campusrover/labnotebook2/docs/reports/2024/GestureBot.md

 ## Problems That Were Solved:
 Gesture Recognition and Data Collection:
 Initial attempts at gesture recognition revealed a need for consistent and comprehensive training data.
-Using Google MediaPipe's keypoint detection, we logged thousands of datapoints in a custom CSV file to train a neural network.
-This required refining our approach to data labeling and augmentation to improve accuracy.
+We decided to use a CSV file to spam thousands of datapoints to train our neural network.
+A simple function was created that, upon pressing a number on the keyboard, would write all keypoints that the camera identified along with the pressed number into the CSV file, which represented the inputs for the neural network and the output class.
+This way, we were able to log datapoints with the press of a button.

 Depth Estimation Challenges:
 Depth estimation emerged as a major hurdle due to the limitations of monocular camera systems.
 After testing multiple algorithms, we realized that accurate metric depth could not be achieved in real-time.
 Our workaround involved recording the robot's pose as a proxy for the object's location and using relative depth estimation to refine navigation.